mathetake/mathetake.github.io/index.md

 Takeshi Yoneda is a Japanese software engineer working in Tokyo.
 He was a graduate student at Department of Mathematics at Osaka University and doing research on pure mathematics in the field of differential complex geometry.
 Then I started working as a machine learning engineer at Gunosy Inc. Now he is in charge of every engineering problems with related to recommendation systems.
-For example, these includes high performance server side implementation, infrastructure engineering from AWS vpc setups to Kubernetes cluster management and building recommendation algorithms.
+For example, these include high performance server side implementation, infrastructure engineering from AWS vpc setups to Kubernetes cluster management and develop recommendation algorithms.
 He is a golang lover and recognized as a Certified Kubernetes Application Engineer([Digital Badge](https://www.youracclaim.com/badges/6c0dbb5e-48c8-4e3b-a83a-a91fda111eaf/public_url)).

 ## Employment History

 #### April, 2017 - Current: software engineer at Gunosy Inc.
+- build machine learning models, recommendation algorithms
+- data flow implementation by using Apache Spark, digdag, Presto.
+- develop high performance api servers (including gRPC)
+- develop search engine system on top of Elasticsearch
+- develop server side infrastructure from scratch
+    - from AWS vpc setup to Kubernetes Cluster setup (on EKS)
+- fully working on AWS
+    - EMR, ECS, EKS, Kinesis, Lambda, Dynamodb, DAX, ASG, ESS, etc.

 #### February, 2017 - March, 2017:software engineer intern at Gunosy Inc.
 - build some machine learning models for news article recommendation